LinuxCommandLibrary

 DESCRIPTION

-gvpack merges multiple laid-out graphs into a single combined graph.
-Input must be in dot format with layout information (produced by dot or neato without -T flag).
+gvpack reads in a stream of graphs, combines them into a single layout, and produces a single graph serving as the union of the input graphs.
+Input must be in dot format with layout information (produced by a layout engine like dot or neato without the -T flag).
 By default, packing is at cluster level, preventing graph parts from overlapping.
-Output can be rendered with neato -s -n2 and desired output format.
+Output can be rendered with neato -s -n2 and the desired output format.

 PARAMETERS